 Use Cases of Closures

-1. Creating Private Variables: Closures can be used to create private variables that are only accessible within a module or object.
+- Creating Private Variables: Use closures to create private variables accessible only within a module or object.

-2. Implementing Modules: Modules in JavaScript can be implemented using closures to encapsulate functionality and provide a public interface.
+- Implementing Modules: JavaScript modules can use closures to encapsulate functionality and provide a public interface.

-3. Creating Callbacks: Closures are often used to create callbacks that can access variables from their outer scope.
+- Creating Callbacks: Developers often use closures to create callbacks that can access variables from their outer scope.

 Common Misconceptions